ssaring/sportstracker/README.md

 calendar you can also track your body weight or create note entries, e.g. the training plan or upcoming sport events.

-All the application data is stored in XML files.
-So it is very easy to access them with other tools or to write importers and exporters for other applications.
+All the application data is stored in a SQLite database.
+So it is easy to access them with database tools or to implement importers and exporters for other apps.
+Users with SQL experience can also create easily custom statistics by using an SQLite database browser application.

-If you own a heartrate monitor with a computer interface you can import the recorded exercise files and evaluate the diagrams with the integrated ExerciseViewer application.
+Users of sport watches or other tracking devices with a computer interface can import the recorded exercise files and evaluate the diagrams and tracks with the integrated ExerciseViewer application.

 ## Links